-This online CME activity is designed to meet the educational needs of retina specialists, ophthalmologists, optometrists, primary care providers, managed care providers, pharmacists and other healthcare providers who manage patients with diabetic retinopathy.
+This activity is designed to meet the educational needs of clinicians in ophthalmology or retina fellowships who manage patients with retinal diseases.

 Med Learning Group is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.
 This CME activity was planned and produced in accordance with the ACCME Essentials.

 Med Learning Group designates this enduring activity for a maximum of 0.5 AMA PRA Category 1 CreditTM.
 Physicians should claim only the credit commensurate with the extent of their participation in the enduring activity.